 pre-invasion Iraq further encouraged dissatisfied Muslims to seek

-reform through an Islamist route.
+reform through an Islamist route, rather than one party communist states.

 The most obvious way to have prevented